 Despite the demonstrated effectiveness of NLP to other domains, air traffic control is heavily regulated by communication rules and standards to ensure clarity, consistency, and safety in all ATC interactions.
 For instance, the air traffic control manual FAA JO 7110.65 defines the standardized phraseology and terminology that controllers are required to use during pilot-ATC communications \cite{FAA_ATC}. \cite{FAA_7340.2N_2024} provides the word and phrase contractions used by all of the air traffic management related parties.
 This leads to the question: \textit{how can these heavily regulated ATC rules be incorporated into a data-driven NLP framework?} On the other side, although English is the standard language used for air traffic control, multilingualism in aviation communications warrants careful consideration because the inherently international nature of air travel means that pilots and controllers often operate with diverse linguistic backgrounds, miscommunications stemming from accents, code-switching, and non-standard phraseology can lead to critical errors that compromise safety \citep{lin2021atcspeechnet, krejvcikovamiscommunication}.
-This posts the challenge: \textit{how can the model be ensured to be multilingual for potential usage?}.
-Moreover, recent advancement of large language models (LLMs) in NLP enables the capability of performing various tasks through prompt engineering.
+This poses the challenge: \textit{how can the model be ensured to be multilingual for potential usage?}.
+Moreover, recent advancements of large language models (LLMs) in NLP enables the capability of performing various tasks through prompt engineering.
 These models can also be adapted to different domains using either fine-tuning or domain-specific Retrieval-Augmented Generation (RAG) \citep{wang2024aviationgpt}.